mattbierner/blog.mattbierner.com/_posts/2015-08-14-lens-look-shooting-a-minolta-shift-ca-rokkor-x-35mm-f2-8-on-a-nex7.md

 Most lenses are much more forgiving.
 It greatly helps to use a magnified image preview while focusing, but focusing handheld or on a moving object is difficult.

 The optical coating seems pretty solid, even shooting into light and for fairly contrasty scenes.
 Being able to mount filters is a big plus in my book as well.
-And, while the name Shift CA may suggest otherwise, images had little chromatic abrasion.
+And, while the name Shift CA may suggest otherwise, images had little chromatic aberration.

 # Conclusion
 {% include image.html file="DSC9014-Edit-1.jpg" %}